jancillotti/pq-benchmarks/README.md

 "[a] commodity desktop machine is defined as one with an x86-64 CPU with 8 cores and 16 GB of RAM running a recent Linux or Windows operating system."

-### Software
-An Ubuntu 22.04 virtual machine containing the pre-configured artifact is available from []().
-This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
-We recommend users and evaluators use the same version to ensure consistency.
 ## Setup
 Create a fresh virtual machine with Ubuntu 22.04 (VirtualBox is recommended for a free hypervisor).
 After installation, be sure to update all packages to their latest versions: